MikeCuzzo/pizzatron3000-Bot/README.md

   - `pixel_search(color,region)` takes in a RGB color and a region and returns the X,Y coordinates of the color
   - `drag_and_drop(start,end,drops)`, takes in two sets of coordinates, grabs from the start and drags to the end.
 Dropping is optional but usually enabled
+  - `get_pizza_center()` locates the center of the pizza when it is on the conveyor belt, allowing for accurate ingredient placing

 - Ingredient functions